qtoggle/qtoggleserver-zigbee2mqtt/README.md

 ## About

-This is an addon for [qToggleServer](https://github.com/qtoggle/qtoggleserver).
+This is an add-on for [qToggleServer](https://github.com/qtoggle/qtoggleserver).

 It provides a [peripheral driver](https://github.com/qtoggle/qtoggleserver/wiki/Peripheral-Drivers) that exposes ports for Zigbee devices controlled by [Zigbee2MQTT](https://www.zigbee2mqtt.io/).